jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

   .. code-block:: shell

-    …/pumping_python/doe/child
+    …/pumping_python/doe/jane

-* I list the contents of the folder_
+* I show what is in the folder_

   .. code-block:: shell
     :emphasize-lines: 1